gibbok/notes-graphql/README.md

 GraphQL instead can pass values of of the query by passing as dicionary, these values are called variables.

+In this way we can simply pass a different variable rather than needing to construct an entirely new query.

 ```
 // query
 query HeroNameAndFriends($episode: Episode) {